 While the GDPR is changing how everyone handles and processes your personal information, we value your privacy and have always attempted to limit what information is collected, and how it is used.
 That said, the GDPR is making us take a fresh look at everything we do, so this document is being updated as necessary.
 Without further adieu…

 The EWWW Image Optimizer (plugin and services) are provided by Exactly WWW LLC, located in the great state of Montana (USA).
-We do not rent, sell, or share your information with anyone else.
+We do not rent or sell your information to anyone else.
 However, your information may be stored in systems that we do not own in the course of necessary business.
 Most information is stored indefinitely, unless you ask us to delete it, except as otherwise noted.
-The list below is current as of May 10, 2018.
+The list below is current as of July 2, 2018.

 Your credit card information